ckkashyap/gmail/README.md

 gmail
 =====

 Build a DLL/shared object in Haskell to download gmail attachments.
-Such that it could be linked to C/C++ programs ... why? not sure yet
+Such that it could be linked to C/C++ programs ...